 1) Make time for small talk.

 When managing remote employees, it's easy to just talk about what needs to get done and jump off your call, end your chat, and get back to executing.
-And in some cases, that's exactly what you should do; if you're on a tight deadline, fighting a fire, or just having a quick standup meeting that makes sense.
+And in some cases, that's exactly what you should do; if you're on a tight deadline, fighting a fire, or just having a quick standup meeting, that makes sense.

 You must build rapport with *every* member of your team.
 Rapport is what will help you work through problems each team member has, trust they can come to you with things important to them, and give you the benefit of the doubt when you make a mistake or an unpopular decision.

 Ask them what they're into, about their family, and where they're from.
-Demonstrating you care is important to them and essential for you to truly understand their motivations.
+Demonstrating that you care is important to them and essential for you to truly understand their motivations.
 Taking the time to do this will also make them like working for you more.

 2) Use video as much as you can.

-Whether you're gauging their reaction to a change in plans, or just trying to judge their overall mood that day, video tells you way more than an audio-only call or chat will ever reveal.
+Whether you're gauging their reaction to a change in plans, or just trying to judge their overall mood that day, video tells you way more than an audio-only call, or especially chat will ever reveal.

-Most importantly, trust your instincts when you see something might be wrong and take the time to ask about it.
+Most importantly, trust your instincts when you see something might be wrong.
+Ask in a call, or make time to ask about it.
 Those non-verbal clues you see on video are your opportunity to fix problems when they're small for your remote employees.